 AlertMeter® is sensitive to a number of issues that diminish alertness.
 When an employee's AlertMeter® performance suggests that he or she may be experiencing diminished alertness and may be impaired, their test score is considered Outside Normal Range, or "ONR."
 So what should happen when an employee scores ONR on the AlertMeter® test?

-The following five examples of best practices for handling ONR scores are based on what is learned during the important first step: observing and conversing with the employee.
+The following five examples of best practices for handling ONR scores are based on what is learned during the important first step: observing and speaking to the employee.

 2. task reassignment